cosmos/ibc/spec/ics-024-host-requirements/README.md

 ## Forwards Compatibility

-Key-value store functionality and consensus state type are unlikely to change during operation of a single host state machine.
+Key/value store functionality and consensus state type are unlikely to change during operation of a single host state machine.

 `submitDatagram` can change over time as relayers should be able to update their processes.